taeke/WD/README.md

 Technique used
 --------------
-- Visual Studie Express 2012 for Windows Desktop
+- Visual Studio Express 2012 for Windows Desktop
 - http://nancyfx.org/ for hosting the website inside controller.exe
 - http://signalr.net/ for pushing the new game state to the browsers viewing the website.
 - Named pipes for communication with the bots.